What is a Model Release?

 Mobile Apps for Release Management

-Nowadays the procedures of drawing-up, signing and storing of the Releases has become incredibly fast and easy.
-There is a plethora of applications for mobile devices that can help photographers organize their work with Releases.
-From this variety of offers we have chosen 7 most frequently mentioned apps for iOS platform (some of them also exist for Android).
+Nowadays the procedures of drawing-up, signing, and storing the Releases have become incredibly fast and easy.
+There are a plethora of applications for mobile devices that can help photographers organize their work with Releases.
+From this variety of offers, we have chosen the 7 most frequently mentioned apps for the iOS platform (some of them also exist for Android).
 Our choice was determined by the need to review them in terms of functionality required for efficiently create and work with a simple Model Release and/or Property Release.

 Key Features and Functions in Release Apps

-In our opinnion, the most relevant and useful capabilities in a Release management application are:
+In our opinion, the most relevant and useful capabilities in a Release management application are:

 - supported types (also subcategories in case of Model Release) of Releases

-- ability to modify standard text of the Release
+- ability to modify the standard text of the Release

 - ability to create model release form templates in different languages